 Include fruit at breakfast

-Make a fruit smoothie with milk or soy milk, berries and ½ a banana.
+Make a fruit smoothie with milk or soy or pea milk, berries and ½ a banana.
 Or top a bowl of breakfast cereal with fresh or dried fruit.

 Serve fruit for dessert